-- The scheme excludes those economically weaker sections that fall under the organised sector and have no access to health insurance.
+- The scheme excludes those economically weaker sections that fall under the organized sector and have no access to health insurance.

 Health and Wellness Centres (HWCs)

 HWCs are being created by converting the existing primary health centres and subcentres.
-They provide comprehensive primary health care (CPHC) including child and maternal health services, non-communicable diseases, and also diagnostic services and free essential drugs.
+They provide comprehensive primary health care (CPHC) including a child and maternal health services, non-communicable diseases, and also diagnostic services, and free essential drugs.